jack-dinsmore/starfarer/src/updates.md

 Added the sun

+## Oct 30

+Made the sun bright and fixed up the sky.

 # To do

 ## Features
-- Make the sun glow
 - Docking with the other ship
 - Orbital display